Do Your Own Thing

 - Ask your family and friends to get involved and use their skills and network of contacts to help you plan and raise awareness of your activity

-Prior agreement MUST be obtained from the IMNDA before any individual, group or organisation undertakes any fundraising activity, i.e. please register your event with the IMNDA office on 01 873 0422 or by emailing firstname.lastname@example.org.
+Prior agreement MUST be obtained from the IMNDA before any individual, group or organisation undertakes any fundraising activity, i.e. please register your event here or contact the IMNDA office on 01 670 5942 or by emailing email@example.com.

-It is vital that we know people are collecting money in our name for a number of reasons.
-Unfortunately there are people out there collecting under false pretences so we must be aware of all fundraising carried out by our true and honest supporters.
+We need to know that people are collecting money in our name for a number of reasons.
+Unfortunately there are people out there collecting under false pretenses so if we are aware of all fundraising carried out by our true and honest supporters we can protect us and you.

 Please contact the IMNDA for any help and advice or to discuss any ideas you may have.